Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Experimental Results

 \subsubsection{Data Cleaning}

-For Fisher English Training Speech~\cite{cieri2004fisher}, AMI~\cite{ami}, and NIST SRE 04-10 datasets~\cite{doddington2000nist,nist}, we refined the speaker annotations by applying multilingual speech activity detection (SAD) model~\cite{nvidia_vad_multilingual_marblenet} from NeMo Toolkit~\cite{nemo} and/or pretrained Sortformer diarizer model to gain more accurate and tight boundary where the minimal amount of silence exists between the onset and offset of speech and the segment start and end.
-For datasets such as AMI~\cite{ami}, ICSI~\cite{icsi}, AISHELL-4~\cite{fu2021aishell} where there are more than 4 speakers exist and/or session lengths are far longer than 90 second limit, we truncated the dataset into 90 second short segments and selected only segments that has less than or equal to 4 speakers.
+For the Fisher English Training Speech~\cite{cieri2004fisher}, AMI~\cite{ami}, and NIST SRE 04-10 datasets~\cite{doddington2000nist,nist}, we refined the speaker annotations by applying a multilingual speech activity detection (SAD) model from an open-source toolkit and a pretrained Sortformer diarizer model to gain more accurate and tight boundaries where the minimal amount of silence exists between the onset and offset of speech and the segment start and end.
+For datasets such as AMI~\cite{ami}, ICSI~\cite{icsi}, AISHELL-4~\cite{fu2021aishell} where more than four speakers exist and/or session lengths are far longer than the 90-second limit, we truncated the dataset into 90-second short segments and retained only those segments containing less than or equal to four speakers.